robstave/angular2-training/session-three/page3.md

   </div>
 ```

-* bind the "deleteChicken" method (that resides in the chicken-list )
+* Bind the "deleteChicken" method (that resides in the chicken-list ) to the deleteEvent emitted from the chicken.

-Add to chicken-list component.
+Implement the deleteChickenFromList.
 Lets just filter the list if found.

 in chicken-list.component.ts
 ```typescript